tc39/proposal-temporal/README.md

 ### Civil Vs Instant Objects

-The word Civil indicates an object that does not have a relationship to the global timeline (UTC).
+The word 'Civil' indicates an object that does not have a relationship to the global timeline (UTC).
 The object could be anywhere/in any place.

-The word Instant indicates an object that has a relationship to the global timeline (UTC), and can assertively be mapped to a UTC date.
+The word 'Instant' indicates an object that has a relationship to the global timeline (UTC), and can assertively be mapped to a UTC date.

 ### Objects representing Civil Time